Skip to main content

 Where do Grand Hikers hike?

-Maricopa County and the surrounding mountain chains include regional and municipal parks with myriad hiking trails.
+Maricopa County and the surrounding areas including regional and municipal parks.
 Examples are White Tanks, Lake Pleasant, McDowell-Sonoran, McDowell Mountain and Estrella Mountain Regional Parks.
-Additional hiking experiences include Superstition Wilderness, Sedona, Wickenburg, Cave Creek, Cottonwood, Prescott and development of new hiking areas.
+Additional hiking experiences include Superstition Wilderness, Sedona, Wickenburg, Cave Creek, Cottonwood, Prescott.

 Referred to as Out-of-Area Hike Trips, Grand Hikers typically offer one or two per year that involve travel and overnight lodging for multiple days of hiking.
-In recent years, these locations have included Utah’s Grand Escalante National Monument near Kanab; Arches and Canyonlands National Parks near Moab; and Zion National Park.
-Locations in Ouray, Colorado; Big Sur, California; and in northern Arizona, Kingman; and Tucson and the Chiricahua and Cochise National Monuments in the southeast.
+Past locations have included Utah’s Grand Escalante National Monument, Arches and Canyonlands National Parks, Bryce Canyon, and Zion National Parks; Big Sur, California.
+Flagstaff, Tucson, Superstitions, Chiricahuas, and Cochise National Monuments all located in Arizona.

 How often do Grand Hikers hike?

 Grand Hikers typically offer five hikes each week with seasonal adjustments.
 Hikes are on Tuesdays, Wednesdays and Thursdays, and with occasional weekend hikes.
 Tuesday and Thursday more than one hike is offered each day with easier and more difficult options.
-During the summer months, to mitigate Arizona’s climate, one hike is offered each week with early start times followed by optional breakfast.
+During the summer months (May-Sept.), one hike is offered each week with early start times followed by optional breakfast.

 Do I have to drive myself to the location of the hikes?

 Carpools are arranged at the Spirit of Grace church parking lot where hikers and their leader(s) gather before every hike.
-Directions to the trailheads and appropriate reimbursement for expenses appear on all hike descriptions.
+Directions to the trailheads and appropriate reimbursement for expenses appear on Event descriptions and Trail Documents.

 Does the Club have any social or other special activities?

-From time to time, Grand Hikers invites various agencies requesting assistance to make presentations during general membership meetings.
-Recently a local food bank and an organization which assists trafficked children and adults gave presentations.
+Community Involvement Grand Hikers invites various agencies requesting assistance to make presentations during general membership meetings.